prebid/Prebid.js/modules/weboramaRtdProvider.md

 | localStorageProfileKey| String | can be used to customize the local storage key | Optional |
 | enabled | Boolean| if false, will ignore this configuration| Default is `true` if this section is present|

-#### Webo LiTE Site-Centric Configuration
+#### Sfbx LiTE Site-Centric Configuration

-To be possible use the integration between Weborama and LiTE you should also contact SFBX® to setup this product.
+To be possible use the integration between Weborama and Sfbx LiTE you should also contact SFBX® to setup this product.

 On this section we will explain the `params.sfbxLiteDataConf` subconfiguration: